 P – Pull or twist the pin, essentially breaking the seal and “unlocking” the extinguisher.

 A – Aim at the base of the fire, standing 6 to 8 feet away.

 S – Squeeze the lever on the top releasing the agent used to extinguish the fire.

 S – Sweep across the base of the fire.

-After each individual successfully extinguishers the fire, the trainer answers any questions or concerns that may have come up throughout the training.
+After each individual successfully extinguishes the fire, the trainer answers any questions or concerns that may have come up throughout the training.

 For questions about what type of extinguisher would best fit your needs, or to schedule a fire extinguisher training class, contact firstname.lastname@example.org.

 Wondering if your building is up to code?
 Contact Fire Protection Team for a free compliance audit.
-Fire Protection Team, with locations in Connecticut and Southern New Hampshire, is the Northeast’s premiere source for fire protection and life safety needs.
+Fire Protection Team, with locations in Connecticut and Southern New Hampshire, is the Northeast’s premier source for fire protection and fire safety needs.